CEDA

-The CEDA eclipses the republican centre
+Eclipse of the Republicans

 Gil Robles set up CEDA to contest the 1933 Spanish general election.
 Despite dismissing the idea of a party as a 'rigid fiction', the CEDA leaders created a stable party organisation which would lead the Spanish right into the age of mass politics.
-The right would work together for 'the radical transformation of the regime.'
+The right would work together for 'the radical transformation of the regime' according to *Gaceta Regional* (27 December 1932; 9 January 1933), quoted by Vincent.
 The CEDA was constructed around organisational units known as Derechas Autónomas, the first of which had been established in Salamanca in December 1932.
 Having accepted the 'principles of Christian civilization', the 'autonomous' but confederated political bodies were said to retain full freedom, both of thought and of action - a permissive definition framed with the Carlists in mind.

 The October 1933 announcement of a snap general election in November brought about an unprecedented mobilization of the Spanish right.
 El Debate instructed its readers to make the coming elections into an "obsession", the "sublime culmination of citizenly duties," so that victory in the polls would bring an end to the republican bienio rojo.
 Great emphasis was placed on the techniques of electoral campaigning.
 A national electoral committee was established—comprising CEDA, Alfonsist, Traditionalist, and Agrarian representatives—but excluding Miguel Maura's Conservative Republicans.
 The CEDA swamped entire localities with electoral publicity.
 It produced ten million leaflets, together with some two hundred thousand coloured posters, and hundreds of cars were used to distribute its materials throughout the provinces.
 In all of Spain's major cities, propaganda films were shown, displayed on screens mounted on large lorries.